 The best thing about excursions on Grand Turk whether provided by cruise lines or local tour operator is the guides who are very professional and put your safety first.

 If you are looking for a bit of excitement and have always wanted to surf but never had the chance to, or was afraid of the oceans mighty waves, try the FlowRider.
 Located on the giant swimming pool at the cruise center, the FlowRider offers a surfing experience almost as exhilarating as the ocean.

 The FlowRider designed in a slope like water slide structure, jets waves of water that create ocean-like waves, but on a smaller scale.
 You can then get on a surfboard and surf.
-Always book early for this fun adventure, it’s always a busy activity and you will be on it with probably 1 or 2 more people.
+Always book early for this fun adventure as it’s always a busy activity and you will be on it with probably 1 or 2 more people.

 16. Sightseeing Using Trams

 Explore the island with its historical heritage, lovely secluded beaches, and great sites through a narrated bus tour.
 The bus tour starts from the cruise center and makes it first stop at the gorgeous governor’s beach, then it continues on to Cockburn Town where you can see and photograph sites like her majesty’s prison, the Turks and Caicos museum, the church and about one mile or 30 minutes later you arrive at the Grand Turk Lighthouse where you get panoramic views of the ocean and the nearby deserted U.S Navy Base.

 On your ride back, you will go on the salt industry tour, visiting Salinas like the Red Salina and even make a stop at the Salt House exhibit.
 Then you will return to the cruise center have a drink, a meal and go enjoy the beach if you have time.